This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 - fear of losing control or dying.

-Panic attacks can be extremely frightening but individuals normally show some response to standard calming techniques and coping strategies.How would you describe the effect of panic attacks on your daily functioning and emotional wellbeing?
+Panic attacks can be extremely frightening but individuals normally show some response to standard calming techniques and coping strategies.Rate the impact of panic attacks on your day-to-day life?

 A meltdown as a consequence of post-traumatic psychological injury is an involuntary and uncontrolled response whereby something trips a reminder of a previous experience and difficulty with emotional processing causes a surge to such a severe level of distress as to trigger a nervous system overload.